briandconnelly/nicheconstruct/model/README.md

 ## Configuring the Model

-The parameters for the model are specified in the `run.cfg` file.
+The parameters for the model are specified in the `base.cfg` file.
 Alternate configuration files can be used with the `--config` argument to `ncsimulate.py`: